Eomys/pyleecan-doc/test.contribution.rst

 How to mark a test
 ``````````````````
 Pytest enables to set metadata on the test functions with markers.
 This feature enable to exclude or include easily some tests from the test execution.
-This is the list of the current marker iset in PYLEECAN:
+This is the list of the current marker set in PYLEECAN:

-- validation : validations tests
+- validation : validation test, executes a workflow to check the results validity
 - long : test that last more than 30 seconds
 - FEMM : test using FEMM
 - GMSH : test using GMSH
+- DEAP : test using DEAP

 The following command is an example to execute only validations test that don't use FEMM: